borisrorsvort/simple-portfolio/_posts/2018-02-11-you-probably-don-t-need-an-automatic-admin-framework.md

 title: You probably don’t need an automatic admin framework
 date: 2018-02-11 16:12:06 +0000
 ---
-# You probably don’t need an automatic admin framework

 Automatic admin framework (like rails_admin, active_admin,…), or admin template (like Inspina, Forest admin,…) have been on the market for quite some time, and still have quite a bit of success.
 Though it can give the impression to get something running quickly without development time, it is at the expense of other things that are often mistakenly deamed less important.

 I will try to analye both auto admin and templates separately as they create their own sets of problems.